Combining Wind and Water

 • available at all times

-• water can be stored and the flow through the turbines can be controlled to generate electricity when it is needed
+• water can be stored and the flow through turbines can be controlled to generate electricity when it is needed

 Wind power